dbafromthecold/ContainersInTheCloud/PITCHME.md

 ### Session Aim

-To give an overview of the different options available to run SQL Server Docker containers in Azure
+To give an overview of the different options available to run SQL Server containers in Azure

 ---